 If you have two or three guinea pigs, it will be much easier for them to snuggle together thus sharing the heat between each other.

 On the other side, you can secure your water bottle within the hutch and place a hot towel around the bottle.
-This will prevent your water from getting cooled, at least for an extended period of time.
+This will prevent their water from freezing, at least for some period of time.
 Alternatively, you can always hide it under the hay and then place a towel.

-How to Keep Guinea Pig Cool During Summer?
+How to Keep Guinea Pigs Cool Outside in the Summer: Instructions

 You can build something that will prevent the sun from warming up the hutch.
 That’s up to you and your imagination.